Cioccopesce-Z/ZinterPL/README.md

 ## Memory Footprint

-Measured by running `status_` on the actual interpreter (compiled with gcc, Ubuntu):
+Measured by running `status_` on the actual interpreter (compiled with gcc, Ubuntu, Debian, Arch):

 | State | RAM used |
 |-------|----------|